lcls-daq/jfpowerctrl/README.md

 ```
 /power_control_slac/powerctrl -p /power_control -l /var/log
 ```

+For systems that have more than one power supply / gpio board (each of these can handle 12 modules) you need to pass the __-b__ parameters to specify the number.

 ## Protocol
 The server expects commands as ASCII terminated with '\n'.
 The following is an